TWIA’s core values are the foundation of the Association’s operations, decisions, and actions. They are:

 TWIA policies provide coverage for residential and commercial property located within the area designated by the Commissioner of Insurance.
 This area currently includes all 14 first tier coastal counties and parts of Harris County east of Highway 146.
 The specific counties are Aransas, Brazoria, Calhoun, Cameron, Chambers, Galveston, Jefferson, Kenedy, Kleberg, Matagorda, Nueces, Refugio, San Patricio and Willacy.
 When the property is located inside the city limits and east of Highway 146, the following portions of Harris County are also included: La Porte, Morgan’s Point, Pasadena, Seabrook, and Shore Acres.

-Texas Insurance Code Sections 2210.251 – 2210.252 and 2210.258 - 2210.259 outline the building code and inspection requirements for eligibility in TWIA and provide for limited exceptions.
-In accordance with these sections, TWIA requires a Certificate of Compliance (WPI-8 or WPI-8-C) on all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
-TDI administers the Windstorm Inspections Program and issues Certificates of Compliance (WPI-8) for ongoing improvements.
-Property owners can contact TDI before beginning construction in order to have a TDI appointed qualified inspector inspect their property and certify that it is fully compliant with the applicable windstorm building code.
+Texas Insurance Code Sections 2210.251-2210.252 and 2210.258-2210.259 outline the building code and inspection requirements for eligibility in TWIA and provide for limited exceptions.
+In accordance with these sections, TWIA requires a Certificate of Compliance (WPI-8, WPI-8-E, or WPI-8-C) on all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
+TDI administers the Windstorm Inspections Program and issues all Certificates of Compliance (WPI-8/WPI-8-E).

 Properties must be in an insurable condition to be eligible for TWIA coverage (i.e. in good repair with no unrepaired damage or hazardous conditions).
 TWIA regularly inspects properties as part of its underwriting process to verify insurability.
 Properties may be inspected on-site by a vendor or remotely via high-quality aerial imagery.
 Inspections are used to determine the accuracy of rating information, discover any unrepaired damage, and identify any other conditions that affect the insurability of the property.